 What crucial informal organizational elements (like networks, communities and lived values) do you want to ensure are strengthened?

-Postponing ‘lines and boxes’ until you have thoroughly considered the above questions may be a constructive first step in coming up with an organizational structure that supports your strategy, instead of getting in the way of organizational effectiveness.
+Postponing any changes to ‘lines and boxes’ until you have thoroughly considered the above questions may be a constructive first step in coming up with an organizational structure that supports your strategy, instead of getting in the way of organizational effectiveness.